 Apalachicola Main Street is a non-profit organization dedicated to enhancing downtown Apalachicola through sound economic development which promotes our future while preserving our past.
-We are an economic development partner with the City of Apalachicola.
 The downtown district is defined as Ten Foot Hole (the City Marina) to Scipio Creek, and 6th Street to Water Street.

 What is Main Street and How Does It Work?

 For more than 35 years, the National Main Street Center, a subsidiary of the National Trust for Historic Preservation, has been helping communities revitalize their downtowns.
 The movement is the leading voice for preservation-based economic development and community revitalization across the country, and has taken root in more than 2,000 communities.
 The Florida Department of Historic Resources’ Florida Main Street Program, ensures programs maintain the National standards while bringing State guidance and support to local Main Street organizations.

 The Main Street program provides an organizational framework that helps communities develop and implement their own ideas to preserve and enhance their historic commercial districts.
 As a unique economic development tool, the Main Street approach is the foundation for local initiatives to revitalize their districts by leveraging local assets—from cultural or architectural heritage to local enterprises and community pride.
 The goal is to build a sustainable economic vitality effort.
 It is a grass-roots movement that has spurred $56 billion in reinvestment in traditional commercial districts nationwide, galvanized thousands of volunteers, and changed the way governments, planners, and developers view preservation.